popcorntime/popcorntime/README.md

 Via .deb package:

-  _**Firstly, be aware** in some cases, missings dependencies packages (libatomic1, libgconf-2-4, libcanberra-gtk-module) were reported to be required for the app to works.
+  _**Firstly, be aware** in some cases, missings dependencies packages (libatomic1, libgconf-2-4, libcanberra-gtk-module) were reported to be required for the app to work.
   **If the app don't start for you too**, in this case, **try `sudo apt update && sudo apt install libatomic1 libgconf-2-4 libcanberra-gtk-module`** to be sure your system have the required dependencies._

+###Linux - Mageia (other rpm based distributions might name the packages differently)

+  _** Install the dependencies using: `sudo dnf libGConf2_4 libatomic1 libcanberra-gtk0`**

 Via archive and command line (tested on ubuntu 18.04 and 20.04):
   1. Download Popcorn Time archive from the github repo for the **latest release** :
   `wget -c https://github.com/popcorn-official/popcorn-desktop/releases/download/v0.5.1/Popcorn-Time-0.5.1-linux64.zip`
   2. Create popcorn-time folder in /opt/:
   `sudo mkdir /opt/popcorn-time`
-  3. Install unzip && dependencies (they should not be always required but some users needed them to make Popcorn Time working):
+  3a.
+Install unzip && dependencies (they should not be always required but some users needed them to make Popcorn Time working):
-  `sudo apt update && sudo apt install unzip libcanberra-gtk-module libgconf-2-4 libatomic1`
+  `sudo apt update && sudo apt install unzip libcanberra-gtk-module libgconf-2-4 libatomic1` 3b.
+Install unzip && dependencies (couldn't get PopcornTime running without them):
+  `sudo dnf update && sudo dnf install unzip libcanberra-gtk0 libGConf2_4 libatomic1`

   4. Extract the zip in /opt/popcorn-time:
   `sudo unzip Popcorn-Time-0.5.1-linux64.zip -d /opt/popcorn-time`
   5. Create symlink of Popcorn-Time in /usr/bin: